enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/tricks/functions.md

 <|trick@trickster:templates|trick-id=trickster:execute|>

-A powerful trick indeed, it executes the passed in spell fragment, providing it with all other passed in fragments as arguments.
+Casts the given spell fragment, providing it with all additional given fragments as arguments, in order of their appearance.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:execute_same_scope|>

-Executes the given spell with the current spell's arguments.
+Casts the given spell with the current spell's arguments.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:fork|>

 Dispatches the given spell to a free spell slot.
-The used spell slot is returned, or a negative if it failed.
+The index of the now used spell slot (or -1) is returned.
+If the caster doesn't have multiple slots, this trick will blunder.

 ;;;;;